lab1092/blender-manual_ja/manual/modifiers/modify/uv_warp.rst

 .. figure:: /images/Uvwarp_ui.jpg

-- **UV Center**
+UV Center
    The center point of the :doc:`UV map </textures/mapping/uv>` to use when applying scale or rotation.
-With (0, 0) bottom left and (1, 1) top right.
+   With (0, 0) at the bottom left and (1, 1) at the top right.
 Defaults to (0.5, 0.5).
-- **UV Axis**
+UV Axis
-  The axis to use when mapping the 3D coordinates into 2D.
+   The axes to use when mapping the 3D coordinates into 2D.
-- **From/To**
-  The two objects used to define the transformation, when these objects overlap eachother - there will be no warp value, only the difference in transformation is used, note that bones can be used for armature objects.
-- **Vertex Group**
+From/To
+   The two objects used to define the transformation.
+See *Usage* below.
+Vertex Group
    The vertex group can be used to scale the influence of the transformation per-vertex.
-- **UV Map**
+UV Map
    Which :doc:`UV map </textures/mapping/uv>` to modify.
 Defaults to the active rendering layer.

 Usage
 =====

-The UV Warp modifiers main usage is to give you direct control over UV's as you do with objects and bones, so you can directly rotate, scale and translate existing UV coordinates using objects and bones.
+How the UVs are warped is determined by the difference between the transforms (location, rotation and scale) of the *from* and *to* objects.

+If the *to* object has the same transforms as the *from* object, the UVs will not be changed.

+Assuming the *UV Axis* of the modifier is X/Y and the scale of the objects are (1, 1, 1), if the *to* object is one unit away from the *from* object on the X-axis, the UVs will be transformed on the U-axis (horizontally) by one full UV space (the entire width of the image)